 Yi, S. & Gadbury, M. (accepted).
 Fostering future scientists: An overview of promoting scientific inquiry in Minecraft.
 Innovation showcase presentation at the Sixteenth International Conference on Technology, Knowledge & Society in Champaign, IL, USA.

-Gadbury, M. & Yi, S. (accepted).
+Gadbury, M. & Yi, S. (2021).
 Summer play within a virtual sandbox: Using qualitative human computer interaction research to understand learner interactions with multiple modes of technology during a virtual summer camp experience.
 Presentation at the International Congress of Qualitative Inquiry 2021, virtual.